Volta Trucks: History

-Work on the first demonstrator vehicle started in 2019 and was finished in 2020.
-In June 2020, Volta Trucks confirmed the first pilot fleet trial of the Volta Zero would be undertaken by Bring and Posten, the Nordic distributor of parcels, cargo, and mail.
+Work on the first demonstration vehicle started in 2019 and was completed in 2020.
+In June 2020, Volta Trucks confirmed the first pilot fleet of the Volta Zero would be undertaken by Posten Bring, a Nordic distributor of parcels, cargo, and mail.

-In December 2020 Volta Trucks announced a strategic partnership with Petit Forestier and their 1,000-vehicle order of all-electric refrigerated vehicles, believed to be Europe's largest single order of large electric commercial vehicles.
+In December 2020 Volta Trucks announced a strategic partnership with Petit Forestier with a 1,000-vehicle order of all-electric, refrigerated vehicles.
+This order is believed to be Europe's single largest order of large electric commercial vehicles.